bkharbanda/c/.github/CONTRIBUTING.md

 ### Cleaner Code
-Of couse there's lots of ways you can make the code simpler, so go ahead (if you can) make a commit and start a pull request.
+Of course there's lots of ways you can make the code simpler, so go ahead (if you can) make a commit and start a pull request.
 Again, same as above, make sure you make your commit in the file **outside** the `Originals` folder.

 ### Submit a file